Reya-Labs/reya-api-specs/README.md

 ## Development

-This repository is included as a git submodule in the [Reya off-chain monorepo](https://github.com/Reya-Labs/reya-off-chain-monorepo) for development and maintenance purposes.
+It's recommended to include this repo as a git submodule in your project.
+As an example, see how it's done in the [Reya Python SDK](https://github.com/Reya-Labs/reya-python-sdk).

 ## License

-This project is licensed under the same terms as the Reya Network codebase.
+This project is licensed under the MIT License - see the LICENSE file for details.